 Administration.
 The Stock Option Plans are administered by our Compensation Committee.
 The Compensation Committee may in certain circumstances delegate certain of its duties to one or more of our officers.
-The Compensation Committee has the power to interpret the Stock Option Plans and to adopt rules for the administration, interpretation and application of the plans according to their terms.
+The Compensation Committee has the power to interpret the Stock Option Plans and to adopt rules for the administration, interpretation and application of the Stock Option Plans according to their terms.

 Grant of Awards; Shares Available for Awards.
-Certain employees, consultants and directors are eligible to be granted awards under the plans.
-The Compensation Committee will determine who will receive awards under the plans, as well as the form of the awards, the number of shares underlying the awards, and the terms and conditions of the awards consistent with the terms of the plans.
+Certain employees, consultants and directors are eligible to be granted awards under the Stock Option Plans.
+The Compensation Committee will determine who will receive awards under the plans, as well as the form of the awards, the number of shares underlying the awards, and the terms and conditions of the awards consistent with the terms of the Stock Option Plans.